NoOrientationProgramming/ProcessingCommon/FileExecuting.md

 ## DESCRIPTION

-The **FileExecuting()** class allows for executing file operations and managing processes.
+The **FileExecuting()** class allows for executing programms and managing OS processes.
-It uses various system calls to handle input/output and to interact with child processes.
+It uses various system calls to handle input/output and to interact with the launched OS processes.

 <p align="center">
   <kbd>